-Arrangements for applications for places for Reception children at Ramsgate Arts Primary School will be made in accordance with the LA's co-ordinated admission arrangements and will be made on the Common Application Form provided and administered by the LA.
+Arrangements for applications for places for Reception children at Ramsgate Arts Primary School will be made in accordance with the LA's co-ordinated admission arrangements and will be made on the LA online application portal and administered by the LA.

-Viking Academy Trust will use the LA's timetable for applications to the academy each year (exact dates within the months may vary from year to year).
+Viking Academy Trust will use the LA's timetable for applications to the academy each year (exact dates within the months may vary slightly from year to year).
 This will fit in with the timetable for the co-ordination of admission arrangements agreed following consultation, within the LA.

-September: The Trust will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for the following September (e.g. in September 2022 for admission in September 2023).
+September: The Trust will publish information about the arrangements for admission, including oversubscription criteria, for the following September (e.g. in September 2024 for admission in September 2025).
 This will include details of open evenings and other opportunities for prospective pupils and their parents/carers to visit the Trust.